What the environmental illness community can learn from Big Tobacco

 When major product sales are threatened, and possible lawsuits lurk, a corporation really has little choice than to double down and fight the truth.
 The CEO’s top responsibility is always to the shareholders.

 Scientists who have financial conflicts of interest will rarely concede anything.
 Even some who have staked their reputation on a point of view may not.
 They will continue to criticize studies and call the body of evidence “inconsistent” and “unconvincing,” which is especially common words used in these years about research into wireless devices, despite the mounting evidence.

 Lesson: money talks

 Corporations buy influence in many ways.
-Their lobbyists can be persuasive on their own, and then there is the money they donate, the lavish dinners, corporate jets, and other perks.
+Their lobbyists can be persuasive on their own, and then there is the money they donate, the lavish dinners, rides on corporate jets, and other perks.
 Politicians and their top staff who have been “helpful” are often offered highly paid cushy jobs in the industry once they leave politics (the infamous “revolving door”).

 If a targeted industry has a lot of employees and contractors, they may also pressure their politicians.

 We need to repeat the Surgeon General’s 1964 committee.
 We need eminent scientists who have not already made up their minds to look at the evidence and what both sides have to say.
 But it must be truly fair.
 The corporations' money, influence and fancy lobbyists must not be allowed to win by force.
 Such fairness may no longer be possible.
 The US courts do not support level playing fields.

 As several sources have stated: the only thing a corporation fears is a jury.
 Again and again, the courts were the ones to gradually restrict Big Tobacco.
 Removing this last line of defense against corporate misdoings is what “tort reform,” the demonizing of trial lawyers, and the “junk science” movement is all about.
 Of course, that is not what the public is told.